lucasbergman/home-production/assets/README.md

 tools](https://cloud.google.com/sdk).
 I'm likely to add the [Bazel](https://bazel.build/) build system later.

+## Local Secrets

+Secret values, notably cloud API tokens, are stored in a `private.auto.tfvars` file that gets ignored by Git and automatically read by Terraform.
+Run the `gensecrets.sh` script to generate the file by slurping values from BitWarden.

 ## Initial Setup

 Terraform has to store its state in Google Cloud Storage.
 If you're starting